GlenKPeterson/Cymling/README.md

 Java Generics, p.
 16 by Naftalin/Wadler has an example that shows why mutable collections cannot safely be covariant.
 Some day I'll copy it to this document.
 In any case, immutable collections *can* be covariant because of their nesting properties.
 You can have a `ImList<Int>` and add a `Double` to it and you'll get back either the union type `ImList<Int|Double>` which can then be safely cast to a `ImList<Number>` (`Number` is the most specific common ancestor of both `Int` and `Double`).
 If the List were mutable, you'd have to worry about other pointers to the same list still thinking it was a `List<Int>`, but immutable collections solve that problem.

+Hmm...
+That paragraph assumes inheritance.
+Maybe you have to declare `defType Number = Int | Double` instead?

 Therefore, the type system needs some indication of what's immutable (grows by nesting like Russian Dolls) and what's not (changes in place).
 Since imutability is the default, there should be an `@Mutable` or similar annotation required in order to update data in place.
 Probably a second annotation `@MutableNotThreadSafe` should be required for people who really want to live dangerously.
 Without such annotations, your class/interface cannot do any mutation.

 There may come a time when the type system needs to choose between being mathematically sound and being lenient.
 I am not committed to soundness in the strict sense.
 I require a type system to prevent-known-bad, but that's weaker than most type systems which have an allow-known-good outlook.
 My experience with Java is that sooner or later you have to cast somewhere in your API.
 That seems just a little too strict for me, but this paragraph exceeds the limits of my competence, so basically, I don't know.